matthewblott/dapper_unitofwork/README.md

 Customer 2EF20 deleted successfully
 ```

-Alternatively you can set a breakpoint in the ```Main``` method and step through the code which is pretty straightforward.
+You can set a breakpoint in the ```Main``` method and step through the code which is pretty straightforward.

 ```c#